adbjo/mattermost-webapp/report.md

 Kasper: 4.5 hours

-Looking for new projects with Johan, discussed report writing with Gabriel and to find the actual issue to work on with Robin and Adam.
+Looking for new projects with Johan, discussed report writing with Gabriel and to find the actual issue to work on with Robin.

-Robin: 3 hours

-Discussed potential issues with Kasper and Adam and the typescript conventions in the repository with Adam and Gabriel.

 3. reading documentation;